Younger women with breast cancer are more likely to remove healthy breasts, a trend that varies by state, a study finds

 ‘The cancer didn’t develop overnight, so pump the brakes’

-The procedure to remove the healthy breast along with the affected breast is called a contralateral prophylactic mastectomy
+The procedure to remove the healthy breast along with the affected breast is called a contralateral prophylactic mastectomy, or CPM.

 In certain states, more than 42% of women 20 to 44 who underwent surgery between 2010 and 2012 opted to remove both breasts with a CPM, the study found.
 Researchers now are hoping to determine why.

 “To be honest, I think it’s very difficult to really pinpoint why the increase,” said Ahmedin Jemal, vice president of surveillance and health services research at the American Cancer Society, who was senior author of the study.
 However, he offered some ideas.

 “One factor that could contribute to the increase is this desire for symmetry,” Jemal said, referencing how the breasts would look more symmetrical after a double mastectomy compared with after having just one breast removed.

 “Another factor is probably the Angelina Jolie effect.
 She was diagnosed with the BRCA-1 cancer gene that mutation that causes breast cancer, and she had a double mastectomy, so that was covered widely in the media,” he said.
 “For women diagnosed with breast cancer in one breast, there is no evidence to suggest to remove the unaffected breast.”

 Last year, the American Society of Breast Surgeons published a consensus statement in the journal Annals of Surgical Oncology recommending against the routine use of removing both breasts in women with unilateral breast cancer – a recommendation that the American Board of Internal Medicine also made.